 Prix Mobile lifted the popular mobile art form into the art world via the tech world in Paris at Le Web 2011.

-In 2011, Dean also conceived and co-promoted Frostfest with Elind Rui Blix.
-Incorporating 9 live acts over 12 hours, in the midwinter period this sustained burst of alternative cultural energy proved popular.
+In 2011, Dean also conceived and co-promoted the Norwegian mini-festival Frostfest with Elind Rui Blix.
+Incorporating 9 live acts over 12 hours, in the midwinter period this sustained burst of alternative cultural energy proved popular in Fredrikstad.

 Dean began performing when he was four, writing scripts, recording and editing audio when he was ten.

 Graduating from Hornsey School of Art in 1984, he first came to public notice with his New Contemporaries performance piece “Camouflaging Trees from Further Attack” when he wallpapered the trees on London’s south bank.

 Since then, he has become a multidisciplinary creative, author and speaker, working with media organisations, production companies, advertising agencies, causes and artists.

 When the internet took off in a big way in the early 1990s, Dean was a songwriter and producer with UK and European success.
 His first chart hit was 1987′s Lucy by Habit, his biggest hit song to date, 1997′s Survival Game.

 Quick to understand the implications of revolutionary internet technology and how it impacts mass audiences and diverse populations, he was lucky enough to make a few bob with some genuine cultural innovations.

 Starting with BBC’s Radio 1nteract in 1995, Dean developed online programme formats for one-off promotions, live rock concerts, fundraisers, carnivals and festivals, with a mixture of live event streaming with as much audience interaction as he could get, and dynamic, high-activity websites for Vince Clarke, MTV, the Sex Pistols, Supergrass, Tribal Gathering, The Big Chill, Notting Hill Carnival and many more.